OpenPublicMedia/npr-cds-wordpress/README.md

 ## Changelog

 <!-- copy from readme.txt to here -->
+### V1.1
+* Breaking the settings screens into 3 separate pages
+* Adding the ability to select the pull post type for each query (leave blank to use the default)

 ### V1.0.8.1
 * Fixing labels on NPR Story custom post type